 - An informative article – This is a big one in addition to statistics for making your readers feel they got a value for their time.
 It can be about current local market trends, national real estate news, home related items like preparing for winter, what hurricane season means to your insurance needs or even house care tips.

-- A picture of the agent – I am way happier with agents using a logo to represent their business, BUT this is one place that you can have something like a “Lori’s Corner” and get your face out there.
+- A picture of the agent – This is one place that you can have something like a “Lori’s Corner” and get your face out there.

 - An article or ads from an outside vendor – Per RESPA you cannot charge for space in your newsletter BUT you can get compensated for the exact amount of space they use on a print document.
 So you could feature a mortgage lender on one panel of a three panel piece and charge him one-sixth of the total cost of the mailing.
 Make sure you take into account all the costs of the newsletter including labor time to put it together, time to copy and prepare it, copier costs, postage, cost of the list if you have to buy it, etc. To make it even more on the up and up, I had him make the check out to USPS to purchase postage, rather than having it made out to me.
 Covered us both business wise!

 A database of clients is an invaluable tool for printing labels or sending emails.
-If you are using Top Producer or My Red Tools then you have the ability to generate lists of physical or email addresses.
+If you are using Top Producer or Wise Agent then you have the ability to generate lists of physical or email addresses.
 Not only did I email my newsletter to my database, at least 4 times a year I would mail them a hard copy version.
 Over 5 years after leaving the business, I would bet that some of them are still floating around in desk drawers!